shapr/ScannedInAvianReadingGroup/MiniKanren/tutorial.md

   tutorial as you're reading it, I don't know of it.)
 * Click inside that code example, and edit it to replace its text with the above example text.
 (I used a paste.)
 * Click the black triangle to run it.
+After a moment you should see `(hello-world)` appear next to the triangle.

 ## OK, what's miniKanren though?
 Why care?